mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

   <img width="324" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/eeb16e67-0459-4d95-99a6-13bdc689432c">

 - Our Clu has two related intents and entities from same project, Book flight and get weather.
-For best practices refer [here](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/concepts/best-practices)
+For best practices for intents refer [here](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/concepts/best-practices)

 - We could define two dialogs for each intent and call the dialog from unknown intent, here for simplicity we keep the conversation in the same dialog